DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.ec2-get-password-data.md

 <span style="font-variant: small-caps;">Detonation</span>:

 - Assume the role
-- Run a number of ec2:GetPasswordData calls (which will be denied) using fictious instance IDs
+- Run a number of ec2:GetPasswordData calls (which will be denied) using fictitious instance IDs

 ## Instructions